Course: Mediation Process

 Length: 7 weeks (3 credits)

-This online seven-week course, with a required two half-day required face-to-face on campus workshop, introduces students to the theories, models, skills and techniques used in mediation, a major conflict engagement process.
-Students are given opportunities to practice various techniques used by mediators during the mediation process through diverse teaching methods including: online discussions, demonstration role plays, active learning exercises, videos and readings.
-Students also consider the impact of various issues, including trust, forgiveness, culture, gender and power on the mediation process; the role of the mediator, parties, and attorneys in mediation; the connection between mediator ethics and Ignatian values; and challenges which arise during mediation.
+This seven-week course is taught online, with two required half-day, on-campus workshops.
+The course introduces students to the theories, models, skills and techniques used in mediation, a major conflict engagement process.
+Students are given opportunities to practice various techniques used by mediators during the mediation process through online discussions, demonstration role plays, active learning exercises, videos and readings.
+Students will also explore:

 - Explain key terms and concepts related to the field of conflict engagement

-- Analyze conflicts by examining the factors which contribute to and influence their direction and/or expression
+- Analyze conflicts by examining the factors that contribute to and influence their direction and/or expression

-- Differentiate between the roles which conflict practitioners can assume when intervening/engaging in conflict
+- Differentiate between the roles that conflict practitioners can assume when intervening/engaging in conflict